unfoldingWord-dev/tx-manager/README.rst

 1. Gogs (Git website)

-When a repository is updated on `Gogs <https://test.door43.org:3000>`_, the commit triggers all webhooks in the repo's settings to be triggered.
+When a repository is updated on `Gogs <https://test.door43.org:3000>`_, the commit triggers all webhooks in the repo's settings.
 One of those webhooks, which our copy of Gogs sets up automatically for every new repo, is a call to https://test-api.door43.org/client/webhook (API Gateway -> Lambda function).

 2. Webhook (Lambda function - API Gateway triggered)